-Our recruitment period for Fall 2019 will be January 17-19 and January 31-February 2, 2019 (February subject to change).
+Our recruitment period for Fall 2020 will be January 16-18 and January 30-February 1, 2020.
 No other dates will be offered.
 We look forward to meeting you then!

-Although the INP supports all first year graduate students with a stipend and reimbursement of education fees, foreign students are advised that additional tuition costs are incurred for which the INP or the relevant academic department cannot provide reimbursement during the subsequent years.
-Support for this additional tuition may be paid directly by the student or may be provided by one of our faculty members.
-Outstanding foreign applicants are encouraged to contact relevant faculty to determine if they can commit to supporting the student throughout their graduate career at UC Irvine.
-Without this long term financial commitment, INP is reluctant to accept a foreign student.
+The INP can admit a limited number of foreign applicants.
+Although the INP supports all first year graduate students with a stipend and reimbursement of education fees, outstanding foreign applicants are strongly encouraged to contact relevant faculty to determine if they can commit to supporting the student throughout their graduate career at UC Irvine.

 Applications are made through the Office of Graduate Studies using the Online Application.
 Once logged in to the online application, the applicant will see that the graduate programs are organized by school.
 For Interdepartmental Neuroscience, select “School of Biological Sciences” from the school drop-down menu.
 Then select “Interdepartmental Neuroscience Ph.D.” from among the programs listed under Biological Sciences.